 What’s been the biggest advantage of going to film school?

-Another significant advantage is the facilities I have access to.
+Another great advantage is definitely the facilities I have access to.
 We’re able to hire out industry standard equipment, such as the Arri Alexa, as well as having professional studio spaces that we’re able to shoot in and an editing suite with modern software.
-This has allowed me to develop skills in working with technology that is already being used in the industry so that I can confidently step into the industry without any catching up to do.
+This has allowed me to develop skills on working with technology that is already being used in the industry so that I can confidently step into the industry without any catching up to do.

 What’s been the biggest disadvantage of going to film school?

 Some people might say that three years spent at film school could have been three years gaining first-hand experience and working your way up in the industry, but if you prioritise your time effectively, then there’s no reason why you can’t get involved with projects outside of film school as well as the projects you’re working on as part of film school.
 Oh, and essays, I hate essays.

 Did your expectations meet the reality of attending film school?

 It’s been such a hectic journey that it’s a struggle to remember what my expectations were before attending film school.
 The reality of my journey through film school has taught me that working in the film industry is not as enjoyable and glamorous as it might seem, however if you push through the stress and the cold, dark, 6 am starts on days of filming, the final product will be well worth it.

 What’s your next step after you graduate film school, and would your time at film school help reach that goal?

 My next steps would be to contact and collaborate with all the contacts I’ve made through my experience leading up to and during my time at Film School as well as working on every opportunity that might come my way.
 Another big lesson I’ve learnt during my time at film school is that most of the time, to be successful in the industry it’s all about who you know, not what you know.